ovh/docs/pages/web/emails/email_creation/guide.en-asia.md

 > [!primary]
 >
 > For [web hosting plans](https://www.ovhcloud.com/asia/web-hosting/){.external}, you will need to activate your MX Plan package before reading this guide.
-If you have not already done so, you will need to do so.
-To do this, please refer to our guide [Activate the email addresses included in your Web Hosting plan](https://docs.ovh.com/asia/en/hosting/activate-email-web-hosting/).
+To do this, please refer to our guide on how to [Activate the email addresses included in your Web Hosting plan](https://docs.ovh.com/asia/en/hosting/activate-email-web-hosting/).

 ## Instructions